Joel Silver

 Joel Silver (born July 14, 1952) is an American film producer.

-Life and career
+Early life and education

 Silver was born and raised in South Orange, New Jersey, the son of a writer and a public relations executive.
 His family is Jewish.
 He attended Columbia High School in Maplewood, New Jersey.
 During his time there, Silver, Buzzy Hellring, and Jonny Hines created the rules for what he called "Ultimate Frisbee".
 He was later inducted into the USA Ultimate Hall of Fame as a result of this.
 He finished his undergraduate studies at the New York University's Tisch School of the Arts.